bgracie/action_todos/README.md

 - just uses Actions instead of Actions and Reducers
 - handles side effects directly within Actions rather than in Middleware

-You can see the state management framework [here](src/store.ts).
+You can see the state management framework [here](src/framework/store.ts).

 - To trigger a state change, call a `BoundAction`.
 - Each action must call `store.replaceModel()`.

 ## Files & Directory Structure

-- `model` contains non-mutative functions and types related to the model
+- `model` contains the model definition and pure functions that operate on the model
 - `actions` contains functions that mutate the model
 - `interface` contains functions wrapping browser API's
+- `framework` contains functions related to the state management framework

 ## Available Scripts